New York Journal-American: Columnists and reporters

 The Evening Journal was home to famed investigative reporter Nellie Bly, who began writing for the paper in 1914 as a war correspondent from the battlefields of World War I. Bly eventually returned to the United States and was given her own column that she wrote right up until her death in 1922.

 Popular columnists included Ambrose Bierce, Benjamin De Casseres, Dorothy Kilgallen, O. O. McIntyre, and Westbrook Pegler.
 Kilgallen also wrote articles that appeared on the same days as her column on different pages, sometimes the front page.
-Regular Journal-American contributor Jimmy Cannon was one of the highest paid sports columnists in the United States.
+Regular Journal-American contributor Jimmy Cannon was one of the highest paid sports columnists in the US.
 Society columnist Maury Henry Biddle Paul, who wrote under the pseudonym "Cholly Knickerbocker", became famous and coined the term "Café Society".
 John F. Kennedy contributed to the newspaper during a brief career as a journalist during the final months of World War II.
 Leonard Liebling served as the paper's music critic from 1923 to 1936.